Nabil Jeffri

 Muhammad Nabil Jan Al bin Jeffri (born 24 October 1993, in Kuala Lumpur) is a Malaysian former racing driver.

 Career

 Jeffri driving in the 2018 6 Hours of Silverstone.

 Jeffri began his career in karting winning the Asian and Malaysian Rotax Max Junior titles in 2009.
 He stepped up to Formula BMW Pacific in 2010, racing for Eurasia Motorsport.
 On 1 September 2010, Jeffri carried out an aerodynamic test for the Lotus Racing Formula One team, driving the Lotus T127 on the airfield at the Imperial War Museum Duxford, becoming the youngest ever test driver in Formula One history.
 He drove for the team as a member of the AirAsia ASEAN Driver Development Program run by Lotus principal Tony Fernandes.
-In 2013, Nabil Jeffri was selected to be in the Petronas Talent Development Program and competed in the ATS FORMEL 3 CUP under Team Eurointernational.
+In 2013, Jeffri was selected to be in the Petronas Talent Development Program and competed in the ATS FORMEL 3 CUP under Team Eurointernational.